RussellJQA/stg-python-webdriver-cert/README.md

    <pre>pip install -r requirements.txt</pre>

-That installs the following 3 Python packages, along with their dependencies:
+That installs the following Python packages, along with their dependencies:

-- [pytest-check:](https://pypi.org/project/pytest-check/) pytest plugin that allows multiple failures per test
+- [pytest:](https://pypi.org/project/pytest/) a Python testing framework
-  - Installed dependencies include [pytest:](https://pypi.org/project/pytest/) Simple powerful testing with Python
+  - Because pytest is a dependency of pytest-check (below), it would be installed even if it was omitted from requirements.txt.
+But it's been included in requirements.txt to make its use explicit.
-- [selenium:](https://pypi.org/project/selenium/) Python bindings for Selenium WebDriver
+- [pytest-check:](https://pypi.org/project/pytest-check/) a pytest plugin that allows multiple failures per test
-- [webdriver-manager:](https://pypi.org/project/webdriver-manager/) Manages WebDriver installs, so you don't have to
+- [selenium:](https://pypi.org/project/selenium/) the Python bindings for Selenium WebDriver
-  - Installed dependencies include [requests:](https://pypi.org/project/requests/) Python HTTP for Humans
+- [webdriver-manager:](https://pypi.org/project/webdriver-manager/) manages WebDriver installs, so you don't have to

 [Although build_test_challenge4_expected.py references PyPI's [num2words](https://pypi.org/project/num2words/) package: